bryansuello/dotfiles/bat.md

 * sudo zypper in bat
-* alias cat for bat
+* alias cat for bat or batcat